Architecture

 const token = await db.tokens.find(...)

-// The engine injects the authenticated fetch client
+// The engine resolves the connection, refreshes tokens

 }